 What proof of income do I need to get a mortgage?

-This ought to be the easy part of a mortgage application.
-And for UK-based PAYE salary earners (an increasingly rare breed) documenting your earnings is fairly straightforward.
+Proving your income ought to be the easy part of a mortgage application.
+And for UK-based PAYE salary earners (an increasingly rare breed), documenting your earnings is fairly straightforward.

-But for everyone else, from self-employed and contract workers, to company directors, barristers, expats and seafarers, you need to know which lenders will consider your circumstances and what evidence they will want.
+But for everyone else, from self-employed and contract workers to company directors, barristers, expats and seafarers, you need to know which lenders will consider your circumstances and what evidence they want.

-The documentation needed will depend not just on you, and your personal circumstances, but the type of mortgage you’re looking for.
+The documentation needed will depend not just on you and your personal circumstances, but also the type of mortgage you’re looking for.

 What kind of property finance do you need?

 A residential mortgage application, for example, will have different requirements for you and your partner compared to a buy to let mortgage application.